 CAR PARKING FOR DISABLED PERSONS

 A minimum of 2 car spaces must be provided for the exclusive use of disabled persons.
 The car spaces must be provided as close as practicable to suitable entrances of buildings and must be clearly marked with a sign to indicate that the spaces must only be utilised by disabled persons.
-The minimum dimensions of the car spaces must be 3.2 metres wide by 4.9 metres long.
+The minimum dimensions of the car spaces must be in accordance with AS2890.06-2009.

 PARKING SIGNS